Jonathan Berry – Class of 1983

 As a performer, he has enjoyed working with such notable musicians as Richie Matteson, Buddy Baker, Phil Woods, Terry Gibbs, Jana Jae, the Aldridge Sisters, and the George Jones Band, as well as with comedians Kitty Carlisle and Steve Allen.

-Jon enjoys all kinds of music from classical to jazz, from swing to gospel, from bluegrass to Broadway.
-He can play the trombone in a classical brass ensemble or rock the bass guitar with the praise team at Drexel First Baptist Church, where, as Director of Music, he also conducts the sanctuary choir each Sunday.
+Jon enjoys a wide variety of music from classical to jazz, from swing to gospel, from bluegrass to Broadway.
+His principal instrument is trombone, and he is also proficient on all of the common brass instruments.
+Jon plays bass and guitar with the praise team at Drexel First Baptist Church, where, as Director of Music, he also conducts the sanctuary choir each Sunday.
 He often includes his students and former students in ensembles for special church programs.
-"Those are some memorable times for me - when my personal family, my church family, and my school family all come together to share their talents."
+“Those are some memorable times for me - when my personal family, my church family, and my school family all come together to share their talents.”

 "The Observing Visitor March" Patrick Conway ; "Silver Salutation" Claude T. Smith